sveinnfannar/Doodle-Jump-HTML5/app/README.md

   entity manager and we're good to go.

   The game automatically scales in size depending on device size so the game can be played on multiple different kinds of devices

+Device support:
+  tested on the following platforms

+  chrome 24.0 on MacOSX mountain lion
+  Safari 6.0.2 On MacOSX mountain lion chrome 24.0 on Ubuntu firefox 18.0.2 on Ubuntu

+  chrome 18.0 on Nexus 4
+  safari on iPad 3